DIOL-UniTN/Coach-QD-MARL/README.md

 In [src](/src) are stored all the scripts developed during the project.
 The produced scripts are based on the following papers by Giovanni Iacca, Marco Crespi, Andrea Ferigo, Leonardo Lucio Custode:
 - [A Population-Based Approach for Multi-Agent Interpretable Reinforcement Learning](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4467882)
 - [Quality Diversity Evolutionary Learning of Decision Trees](https://arxiv.org/abs/2208.12758)

+##
+If you like this project, we would appreciate it if you starred the repository in order to help us increase its visibility.
+Furthermore, if you find the framework useful in your research, we would be grateful if you could cite our [publication](https://link.springer.com/chapter/10.1007/978-3-031-90062-4_25) using the following bibtex entry:
+@inproceedings{nielsen2025coach,
+  title={A Coach-Based Quality-Diversity Approach for Multi-agent Interpretable Reinforcement Learning}, author={Nielsen, Erik and Ferigo, Andrea and Iacca, Giovanni}, booktitle={International Conference on the Applications of Evolutionary Computation (Part of EvoStar)}, pages={402--418}, year={2025}, organization={Springer}
+}